 Height: 425 feet Storage Volume: 323,700 acre-feet or 105.5 billion gallons

 Length: 4,900 feet Surface Area: 2,240 acres

 Spillway Condition and Extreme Weather Assessments

 - Dam safety engineers have identified that some of the concrete wall and floor panels in the spillway have shifted, which could lead to erosion if the spillway were used to release water.
-DWR is investigating the causes and impacts to target rehabilitation work and ensure the spillway will work appropriately if a need ever arises.
+DWR is investigating the causes and impacts to target rehabilitation work and ensure the spillway will continue to function appropriately.